-Understanding the latest advancements in artificial intelligence can seem overwhelming, but it really boils down to two concepts you’ve likely heard of before: machine learning and deep learning.
-These terms are often thrown around in ways that can make them seem like interchangeable buzzwords, hence why it’s important to understand the differences.
+Understanding the latest advancements in artificial intelligence (AI) can seem overwhelming, but if it's learning the basics that you're interested in, you can boil many AI innovations down to two concepts: machine learning and deep learning.
+These terms often seem like they're interchangeable buzzwords, hence why it’s important to know the differences.

 And those differences should be known—examples of machine learning and deep learning are everywhere.
-It’s how Netflix knows which show you’ll want to watch next, how Facebook knows whose face is in a photo, and how a customer service representative will know if you’ll be satisfied with their support before you even take a customer satisfaction (CSAT) survey.
+It's how Netflix knows which show you’ll want to watch next, how Facebook knows whose face is in a photo, what makes self-driving cars a reality, and how a customer service representative will know if you'll be satisfied with their support before you even take a customer satisfaction survey.